devsatyamr/Data-Security-Lab/README.md

-©2023, All rights reserved to Devsatyam Ray.
+©2023, All rights reserved to Devsatyam Ray.\n
 IT IS FREE TO USE BUT TAKE PERMISSION BEFORE CHANGING THE SOURCE CODE.

 # Data-Security-Lab
 This is an interactive platform to secure data very easily.
 # Status
- In Development phase
+ In Development phase\n
  Compatible on Debian GNU
 # Installation
  <code>git clone https://github.com/devsatyamr/Data-Security-Lab</code>